Fork me on GitHub

 It helps turn requests such as:

-• “Create a REST API for user login”
+• “Create a REST API application for managing a user login”

 • “Build a command-line tool for processing files”